BIRDSOpenSource/BIRDSOpenSource.github.io/index.md

 [_More information_](./solar-page.html)

 ### Bus 3D Models:
-The 3D models for the bus and the stand can be found [_here_](https://github.com/BIRDSOpenSource/BIRDS3-CAD).
+The 3D models for the BIRDS3 bus and the stand can be found [_here_](https://github.com/BIRDSOpenSource/BIRDS3-CAD).
+For the BIRDS4 version, plase find it [_here_](https://github.com/BIRDSOpenSource/BIRDS4-CAD)

 ## Documentation Project Team